charlescbostwick/Streamers-Stash/SRS.md

-#Software Requirements Specification for Inventory and Trend Analysis System
+# Software Requirements Specification for Streamer's Stash System

-##1.
-Introduction

-###1.1 Purpose
+## 1. Introduction:

+### 1.1 Purpose:

-The purpose of this document is to provide a detailed description of the requirements for the "Inventory and Trend Analysis System" that will assist the user in managing home inventory and analyzing Amazon's product trends.
+This document provides a detailed description of the requirements for the "Streamer's Stash System."
+The system is crafted for social media influencers, primarily on the Amazon platform, to manage their product inventory and analyze trends on Amazon efficiently.

-###1.2 Scope
-The system will manage the user's inventory, provide location tracking, and interface with Amazon using the Amazon Product Advertising API.
-The system will have a web interface and a cross-platform mobile app built using React Native.
+### 1.2 Scope:

+The Streamer's Stash System is a comprehensive tool designed to enable Amazon platform influencers to track their product inventory, analyze Amazon trends, and quickly identify products on sale.
+It offers a web interface and a cross-platform mobile app developed with React Native.
+Future enhancements include expansion to other social media platforms.

-###1.3 Definitions and Acronyms
+### 1.3 Definitions and Acronyms:

-- ORM: Object Relational Mapping
+- **ORM**: Object Relational Mapping
-- API: Application Programming Interface
+- **API**: Application Programming Interface
-- MVP: Minimum Viable Product
-- ASIN: Amazon Standard Identification Number
+- **ASIN**: Amazon Standard Identification Number

-##2.
-Overall Description

-###2.1 Product Perspective
+## 2. Overall Description:

+### 2.1 Product Perspective:

-The system is intended to be a standalone application hosted on a Zimaboard.
-The backend is built using Django, interfacing with a PostgreSQL database and Python for business logic.
-The front end is developed in React Native for cross-platform mobile accessibility.
+The system will be a standalone application hosted on a Zimaboard.
+The backend uses Django, interfaces with a PostgreSQL database, and uses Python to manage business logic.
+The front end for the web interface is React, while the mobile application uses React Native for cross-platform accessibility.

-###2.2 Product Functions
+### 2.2 Product Functions:

-Inventory Management:
+#### Inventory Management:
-- Input items.
+- Add and input items.
+- Update item details.
+- Delete items from inventory.
-- List the location of items.
+- List and locate items.
 - Generate periodic reports.

-- Amazon Analytics:
+#### Amazon Analytics:
 - Interface with Amazon Product Advertising API.
-- Query Amazon for items to see trending ones.
-- Find items on sale.

-##3.
-System Features

-###3.1 Inventory Management

-  ####3.1.1 Add Item
-Users can add a new item with details: Name, ASIN, URL, Current Price, Location, Status, Date of Purchase, Warranty Info.

-  ####3.1.2 Update Item
-Users can modify any of the details of an item in the inventory.

-  ####3.1.3 Delete Item
-Users can remove an item from the inventory.

-  ####3.1.4 Generate Report
-Users can generate a report of all items filtered by their status or location.

-###3.2 Amazon Analytics

-  ####3.2.1 Trend Analysis
-The system will query Amazon for the user's items to determine trending ones.

-  ####3.2.2 Sales Analysis
-The system will query Amazon for items on sale.

-##4.
-Future Enhancements

-###4.1 Data Analysis and Visualization
-- Data visualization using Chart.js, D3.js, Seaborn, and Plotly.
-- Advanced statistical analysis using Scipy and Statsmodels.
-- Machine learning analytics using Scikit-learn.

-###4.2 Integration with Other Platforms
-Facebook
-Twitter
-Twitch.tv
-Instagram
-Patreon
-WordPress
-Pinterest

-###4.3 Database Optimization
-Monitoring with Django Debug Toolbar.
-Database Indexing for optimized queries.

-###4.4 Cache & Performance
-Caching mechanisms with Redis.
-MVP Software Requirements Specification

-##1.
-Introduction
-###1.1 Purpose
-The MVP will focus on essential inventory management using Django and Python and interfacing with Amazon using the Amazon Product Advertising API.
-It will also involve the creation of a basic cross-platform mobile app using React Native.

-###1.2 Scope
-The system will manage the inventory and provide basic analytics from Amazon.

-##2.
-System Features
-###2.1 Inventory Management
-Add Item.
-Update Item.
-Delete Item.
-###2.2 Amazon Basic Analytics
-Trend Analysis.
-Sales Analysis.
+- Analyze trends for users' products on Amazon.
+- Identify products on sale or on the "movers and shakers" list.

+## 3. System Features:

+### 3.1 Inventory Management:

+#### 3.1.1 Add Item:
+Users can add a new item with the following details: Name, ASIN, URL, Current Price, Location, Status, Date of Purchase, and Warranty Info.

+#### 3.1.2 Update Item:
+Allows users to modify any details of an item in their inventory.

+#### 3.1.3 Delete Item:
+Permits users to remove an item from the inventory.

+#### 3.1.4 Generate Report:
+Users can generate a report of all items filtered by status or location.

+### 3.2 Amazon Analytics:

+#### 3.2.1 Trend Analysis:
+The system will regularly query Amazon for the user's items to determine trending ones.

+#### 3.2.2 Sales Analysis:
+Identifies products that are currently on sale on Amazon.

+## 4. Security Features:

+- Secure storage of Amazon API credentials.
+- User interactions with the platform occur over secured channels (HTTPS).

+## 5. Future Enhancements:

+### 5.1 Data Analysis and Visualization:
+- Data visualization integration using Chart.js, D3.js, Seaborn, or Plotly.
+- Advanced statistical insights using Scipy and Statsmodels.
+- Machine learning analytics with Scikit-learn.

+### 5.2 Integration with Other Platforms:
+- Facebook
+- Twitter
+- Twitch.tv
+- Instagram
+- Patreon
+- WordPress
+- Pinterest

+### 5.3 Database Optimization:
+- Monitoring with Django Debug Toolbar.
+- Database Indexing for faster and optimized queries.

+### 5.4 Cache & Performance:
+- Integrate caching mechanisms with Redis to enhance performance.